-After we saved up for months and could finally afford it, we landed on this list of the ten most expensive cities in Wyoming for 2018:
+After we saved up for months and could finally afford it, we landed on this list of the ten most expensive cities in Wyoming for 2019.

-So hopefully Mills (the cheapest place to live in Wyoming) can show these guys how to live on a budget in the coming years.
+So hopefully Worland (the cheapest place to live in Wyoming) can show these guys how to live on a budget in the coming years.
 Read on for how these places had costs rise faster than inflation.